 Vaccination is one of the best ways to prevent diseases ranging from the flu to measles.
 And by lowering your risk of getting sick, you also decrease your chances of transmitting disease to others, resulting in a healthier total population.
 Check the Centers for Disease Control and Prevention’s list of recommended vaccines to make sure your family is up to date.

 At low levels, stress can actually be good for you.
 But chronic stress can threaten your physical, mental and cognitive health, so it’s important to find stress-reduction techniques that work for you.
 Everyone is different, but research shows that activities that elicit the “relaxation response” — such as yoga, meditation and even prayer — can make a big difference.
-Exercise is also a great stress-reliever.
+Exercise is also a great stress-reliever, and eating a healthy diet can help, too.